-As a result it is sometimes necessary to optimise for micro-conversions (e.g. registrations) when conducting A/B tests.
-But this does make it difficult to estimate return on investments levels for A/B testing tools.
-Multivariate tests can be even more problematic as traffic numbers are often just not sufficient to warrant such tests.
+Due to low FTD conversion it may be necessary to optimise for micro-conversions (e.g. registrations) when conducting A/B tests.
+This does however make it difficult to estimate return on investments levels for A/B testing tools.

-Many companies use third-party platforms for their sites, which in some cases are also competitors.
-This means that companies may have to rely on analytics reporting from the platform provider and they may not have full control over key points in the customer journey (e.g. registration forms).
+Many companies also use third-party platforms for their sites, which in some cases are also competitors.
+This means that companies may have to rely on analytics reporting from the platform provider and may not have full control over key points in the customer journey (e.g. registration form).
 As a result these companies may have limited ability to A/B test to improve FTD conversion.

 Conversion marketing – Glossary of Conversion Marketing.

 Poker and conversion – How can playing poker boost your conversion rate?

 Over 300 tools reviewed – Digital Marketing Toolbox.